lifeofal/lifeofal/README.md

 First push to the repo.
 Version control seemed necessary at this point since my last project file was absolutely demolished with a `npm audit --force`.
 Thankfully I didn’t have too many dependencies missing and I could just re-install them through the cache

+### April 02, 2022 🐰 🥚

+Finished the front end of the site.
+Its fully reactive with mobile support.
+Some of the color schemes are a bit off with the clashing white and gradient.
+Also am not a big fan of the work section.
+Might change up the colors and content.

 --------------------------------------------------
 # REACT readme:
 ## Getting Started with Create React App